 Yes.
 The GRE is required of all applicants and will not be waived under any circumstances.

 If you are not a native English speaker, you must submit an official IELTS or TOEFL score.
-This is waived if you have a BA or MA (or will upon admission) from an institution where instruction was in English.
+This is waived if you have a BA or MA (or will upon admission) from an institution where instruction was in English and/or if you are a US citizen or permanent resident.

 The MA in Politics is a terminal master’s degree program and does not lead into the PhD program.
 The two programs are separate and students cannot transfer from the master’s program to the PhD program.
 However, students can apply to the PhD program while enrolled in the MA program.
 Our MA program lays the groundwork for students wishing to pursue a PhD, as it provides methodological training, the opportunity to work with faculty and develop research interests, and advisement on the application process.
 A number of our alumni have been successful in gaining admission to competitive PhD programs.